jonathanlocke/jonathanlocke.github.io/articles/InfoQ/InfoQ Article.md

         }
     }

-Here, the *DICTIONARY* switch parser is returned by *switchParsers()* and used by KivaKit to parse the command line.
+Here, the *DICTIONARY* switch parser returned by *switchParsers()* is used by KivaKit to parse the command line.
 In the *onRun()* method, the *File* argument passed on the command line is retrieved with *get(DICTIONARY)*.
 If there is a syntactic problem with the command line or it doesn't pass validation, KivaKit will automatically report the problem and give usage help derived from the *description()*, and the switch and argument parsers:

     ┏-------- COMMAND LINE ERROR(S) -----------
     ┋ ○ Required File switch -input is missing
     ┗------------------------------------------

-    KivaKit 0.9.9-SNAPSHOT (puffy telephone)
+    KivaKit 1.0.0 (puffy telephone)

-    Usage: MyApplication 0.9.9-SNAPSHOT <switches> <arguments>
+    Usage: MyApplication 1.0.0 <switches> <arguments>

     This microservice checks spelling.